 What is a Recreational Vehicle Service Technician?

-Recreational vehicle service technicians inspect, service, and repair motorized power equipment.
+A recreational vehicle service technician is someone who inspects, services, and repairs motorized power equipment for recreational vehicles.
 They generally work in well-ventilated and noisy repair shops.
 They sometimes make onsite repair calls, which may require working in poor weather conditions.
-Although most work full time during regular business hours, seasonal work hours often fluctuate.
-Workers are often busiest during the spring and summer, when use of the vehicles is the highest.

 What does a Recreational Vehicle Service Technician do?

 Recreational vehicle service technicians typically do the following:

 - Discuss equipment issues, maintenance plans, and work performed with customers